 New user training

-A series of hands-on, half-day training sessions will be run for users with little or no M&R experience.
+Each January, SEAI runs a series of hands-on, half-day training sessions for users with little or no M&R experience.
 You are encouraged to gather data in advance of the session and bring along a laptop, so you can complete as much of your submission as possible during the training session.

 Public sector energy efficiency conference

 The annual conference has become the key focal point for learning, planning and networking amongst the energy contacts in the 350+ public bodies.
 This year over 600 delegates attended the conference!2019 Public Sector Conference